Kasada Tabara

 Kasada Tabara is a 2021 Tamil-language drama hyperlink film produced jointly by Venkat Prabhu's Black Ticket Company and R. Ravindran of Trident Arts, directed by Chimbu Deven with an ensemble cast and technicians.
 The film premiered on 27 August 2021 on SonyLIV.
 The name of the film has 6 letters just like the 6 anthologies that are part of this film.
-The film credits the editors and cinematographers as director of editing and director of photography respectively.
+The film credits the editors and cinematographers as director of editing and director of photography.

+Plot

+The lives of a few individuals get impacted, both in good and bad ways, by the actions of others who are hardly connected to them.